The question “How old is America?” is both a simple and complex question to answer, depending on how you want to measure

 How Old Is America? – the Simple Answer

-The simple answer is that as of the 4th of July 2020, the United States is 244 years old.
-It’s 244-years-old because the Declaration of Independence was ratified by the US Second Continental Congress on July 4, 1776.
+The simple answer is that as of the July 4, 2022, the United States is 246 years old.
+The United States is 246-years-old because the Declaration of Independence was ratified by the US Second Continental Congress on July 4, 1776.

 The passing of the Declaration of Independence meant that the thirteen original British colonies in North America ceased to be colonies and officially (at least according to them) became a sovereign nation.